GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani/index.md

 MARK: And there's a really great-- we hang out.
 We totally hang out.
 We all sit together, which is lovely.

 And I'm going to hope I don't absolutely massacre their name.
-There's a great article from Franziska Hinklemann, who is the DPE at Google Cloud Platform, apparently doing a lot of Node.js stuff.
+There's a great article from Franziska Hinklemann, who is the DPE at Google Cloud, apparently doing a lot of Node.js stuff.
 And they write a really great article about-- basically, they explain how they're engineers in developer relations, and they sit at the intersection of developer advocacy, technical writing, product management, and engineering.

 And so they do a very similar role, I feel, to what we do as developer advocates with interacting with the community.
 But they definitely do it in a very interesting way.
 I feel like personally from my perspective from the outside, they do it from almost a very code perspective, which I think is really cool.
 And they definitely do some really cool things.
 It's well worth the read.